wongwara/predict_next_month/README.md

 <img width="1509" alt="Screenshot 2023-05-23 at 6 56 08 am" src="https://github.com/wongwara/predict_next_month/assets/107904836/bc63479a-a2e6-4974-b434-fa66ba7dcf75">

 Figure 2: show the app explore page
-## Overview
-Our bank recognises the significant effect these insights can have on our business and our valued clients.
-By leveraging machine learning's power, we can stimulate innovation, improve operational efficiency, and provide customised services to our client's needs.

-The goal for this project:
-Experiment A: Better decision making- Client Financial management: Help clients organise their budget by predicting their spending for the next month.
-This will help improve financial stability and overall pleasure.

 ## Project Structure
 ```